aayushsingh12/mental-health-in-tech-prediction/README.md

 Findings:

-RandomForestClassifier had the highest accuracy and performed best in the confusion matrix.
-LogisticRegression achieved a slightly better ROC AUC score, suggesting it was more balanced across thresholds.
+LogisticRegression achieved a slightly better ROC AUC score, suggesting it was more balanced across thresholds, however since RandomForestClassifier showed higher accuracy during real life thresholds, we chose RandomForestClassifier to use in our app.

-Final Model:
-Chose RandomForestClassifier for deployment, as it showed stronger performance on real decision thresholds.
-Trained on the full dataset and exported using pickle.